Frequently Asked Questions

 Q. As a Buyer, if my inspection results are unsatisfactory, can I get out of the contract?

 A. Maybe.
-The seller first has a right to cure the problems.
+The seller first may have a right to cure the problems.
 If the seller refuses, you probably can nullify the contract

 Q. Do I need a survey?